xkollar/starcrack/README.md

 This program is licensed under GPL 2.

-This program is simple bruteforcing tool.
+This program is simple brute-force tool.
 You are more likely to achieve better performance if you use specialized program.
-For example [RarCrack! fork by hyc](https://github.com/hyc/rarcrack) use libunrar thus saving unnecessary execs.
+For example [RarCrack! fork by hyc](https://github.com/hyc/rarcrack) use libunrar thus saving unnecessary forks/execs.
 Or password cracking classic JohnTheRipper.

 Currently supporting only rar archives, however, I plan to add way to bruteforce anything that can have password specified at command line and announce its success via return code (with presets for rar, zip, and 7z).

-Pledge: This program is a toy... do not use toys for illegal purposes.
+Pledge: This program is a toy, do not use toys for illegal purposes.

-Todo
+TODO
 ----

-* Remove libxml2 dependency.
+* Remove `libxml2` dependency.
 * Support wordlists.
 * Generalize tool to support anything that can have password supplied on command line and exits with sane exit code.